 Patients who have inherited spinal stenosis are often born with a spinal canal that is narrower than the average person’s, and often experience the negative effects of the condition earlier in life.

 Most patients seeking spinal stenosis treatment suffer from the acquired version of the condition, as the narrowing of the spinal canal is a natural part of the aging process.
-Degeneration of the cartilage that provides a cushion for spinal joints exposes bone to friction, and may result in bone spurs.
+Degeneration of the cartilage that provides a cushion for spinal joints exposes the bone to friction and may result in bone spurs.
 As this bone on bone friction continues, spinal stenosis symptoms become more pronounced and the condition worsens.
 Degeneration also can lead to bulging discs or herniated discs, which put pressure on the spinal nerves.